ludwikbukowski/telemetry_influxdb/README.md

     Event names should be compatible with `Telemetry` events' format.
     It is also possible to specify an optional list of metadata keys that will be included in the event body and sent to InfluxDB as tags.
     The list of metadata keys should be specified in the event data with the field `metadata_tag_keys`, e.g. `%{name: [:sample, :event, :name], metadata_tag_keys: [:sample_meta, sample_meta2]}`
+ - `:batch_size` - the maximum number of events to send to InfluxDB at one time. (default 1)
  - `:tags` - list of global static tags, that will be attached to each reported event.
 The format is a map, where the key and the value are tag's name and value, respectively.
     Both the tag's name and the value could be atoms or binaries.